MousaviLaleh/stock-analysis/README.md

 We will be using VBA ( Visual Basic for Appllication ) throughout this project, to automate tasks and reuse codes for any stock.
 VBA reduces the chance of accidents and errors and increases the code running time.<br/>

 ### Purpose
-In the first step we found out that the DAQO Corp had a drop over 63% in 2018.
-Now, we want to expand our research to include the entire stock market, to find some better stocks.
-We have an Excel file containing the stock data over the last few years.
-The purpose is improving the logic of the VBA code in order to make it more efficient to works well for thousands of stocks.
-At the click of a button, Steve can analyze an entire dataset.<br/>
+The purpose of this analysis is to provide our client with an Excel workbook including an easy-to-run VBA macro able to analyze an entire dataset of stocks.
+This tool will help him in its financial expertise. <br/>

-## Code Review
+## Resources
 ##### :card_file_box: Refactored File:   [VBA_Challenge.xlsm](VBA_Challenge.xlsm)
 ##### :card_file_box: Original File:     [Challenge.xlsm](Challenge.xlsm)

+## Analysis
 The refactored code follows the steps:
 - Set the startTime and endTime variables to measure and show the code running time.<br/>
     ![times.png](/Resources/times.png)<br/>